Brook Thomson, MDObstetrics Gynecology

 Suspension surgery: Using robotic-assisted sacrocolpopexy, a surgeon can treat bladder, vaginal vault or uterine prolapse.
 Prolapse occurs when one of these organs sags down because of weakened support, which can happen due to childbirth, aging, a previous procedure or another condition.

 Gynecological cancer surgery: Surgery may be the first option for gynecological cancer—including cervical, uterine, ovarian or another type of pelvic cancer.
 Minimally invasive options are used when possible, and sometimes robotic-assisted surgery also can be used.

 Hysterectomy: During a hysterectomy, the uterus and sometimes other parts of a woman’s reproductive system are removed.
 It often can be performed with minimally invasive robotic-assisted laparoscopic surgery.
 Sometimes a traditional abdominal hysterectomy is needed.

 Tubal ligation: Also known as “getting your tubes tied,” a tubal ligation is a minimally invasive surgical procedure that cuts or blocks the fallopian tubes to permanently prevent future pregnancies.

 Our 24-hour women’s emergency room dedicated to gynecology and obstetrics is staffed with specialists around-the-clock to treat sudden, serious gynecological symptoms.
 We can treat abnormal vaginal bleeding, pelvic pain or pregnancy complications.

-The OB-GYN emergency room is currently at University Hospital on the 4th floor, separate from the general emergency room.
-When the new Women’s and Children’s Hospital is completed, expected in 2023, the women’s emergency room will be moved to the new tower.
-Watch the webcam for updates.
+The OB/GYN emergency room is currently at University Hospital on the fourth floor, separate from the general emergency room.